CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 using the bays and beaches along the northern side.

 Local advice is to keep the Clyde River Bridge structure in view while navigating the northern part of the Bay.
-If the bridge becomes occluded by North Head, you may be in danger of going aground on Acheron Ledge.
+If the bridge becomes occluded by Square Head, you may be in danger of going aground on Acheron Ledge.

 Lives have been lost in this area.
 Please take extreme care.